Page 3 – 20

 After the debut of the play, Emmett, Down in My Heart, Coss was encouraged by musician friends Lucille Field and Patsy Rogers to translate the play into a libretto.
 They introduced Coss and Watkins and, together, the two began their creative journey, followed by five years of development, workshops, and three sing-throughs to bring the opera to life.
 For Watkins, this project is also intensely personal and has been a labor of love:

 “Setting music to Clare’s Emmett Till libretto has been an exciting challenge for me,” says Watkins.
-“I remember when Emmett Till was murdered, and the horror and sadness of it that affected me so deeply.
+“I remember when Emmett Till was murdered, and the horror and sadness of it affected me so deeply.
 I grew up in Colorado yet knew first-hand about discrimination.
 The difference between my southern sisters and brothers and me was that I was one Black person among 50 or 60 white people at any given time every day of the week except Sunday.
 I lived in a white neighborhood where some of my neighbors were blatant racists…and I dealt with that pain through drawing, storytelling, and music.
 I never expected that I would write an opera about Emmett Till’s lynching, but I am deeply grateful that I have been given this opportunity to examine one of the great tragedies of the 20th century.
 I am an eclectic composer, and this opera has given me the space to exercise a wide range of musical expression to establish empathy for the characters and the complex emotional texture of the period.”

 Whose song is this to sing?
 A new opera about Emmett Till faces scrutiny and protest.